alexjegor/app-publish-tutorial/Signing.md

 <em>To install it just double click on downloaded `*.mobileprovision` file so it will appear in Xcode</em>

-> We would pesonally recommend to create single provision for debug and another one for distribution, as well as certificates

 ## Automatic Signing

 Automatic signing is a target setting that allows Xcode to manage signing assets for you.
 The signing settings are located in the General pane under the heading Signing in the project editor.
 To enable automatic signing, select "Automatically manage signing."